iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 ![Process automated by an Iter8 experiment](../images/whatisiter8.png)

 ## What is Helmex?
 Helmex, short for Helm-based experiments, is an Iter8 experimentation pattern that uses Helm.
-Helmex makes it easy to run Iter8 experiments with pull-based GitOps operators such ArgoCD and Flux, and push-based (traditional) CI/CD pipeline tools such as GitHub Actions and Tekton.
+In Helmex, the Helm values file used for managing the application releases satisfy the [Helmex schema](../reference/helmex-schema.md).

 ## How does Iter8 work?